coatesap/omnipay-global-iris/README.md

 ## 3D Secure

-The GlobalIris driver has 3D Secure checking turned off by default.
+The Global Iris driver has 3D Secure checking turned off by default.
-To enable 3D Secure, make sure you have received a 3D Secure account reference from GlobalIris, then set the `3dSecure` parameter as '1' when you initialise the gateway.
+To enable 3D Secure, make sure you have received a 3D Secure account reference from Global Iris, then set the `3dSecure` parameter as '1' when you initialise the gateway.

 ## Refunds